 Economical and beautiful, bevel siding is the most widely-used Western Red Cedar siding type.
 It is produced by re-sawing lumber at an angle to produce two pieces thicker on one edge than the other.
 Depending on customer preference, it is provided with either a smooth or textured face in both clear and knotty grades.

-Bevel siding is installed horizontally to provide a shadow line which varies with the thickness of siding selected.
+Bevel siding is installed horizontally to provide a shadow line that varies with the thickness of siding selected.

-Available in lengths up to 20 feet, Clear, Finger-Jointed Bevel Western Red Cedar Siding is an attractive and very cost effective choice when paint will be applied; providing all the performance and beauty of premium cedar siding.
+Available in 16′ lengths, Clear, Finger-Jointed Bevel Western Red Cedar Siding is an attractive and very cost-effective choice when paint will be applied; providing all the performance and beauty of premium cedar siding.

 BOARD AND BATTEN